thisiskarthisk/emi-calculator/README.md

 **Demo**

-You can check out the live demo of the project here (replace this with your actual link).
+You can check out the live demo of the project here `https://thisiskarthisk.github.io/emi-calculator`.

 **Installation**